yarynam/Data_Science_Analysis_Fixing/README.md

 3. What is the correlation between average SAT score and admission rate?

 ##Script Instructions
-1. Download the US Dept. of Education Scorecard and World University Rankings datasets from the link above.
+1. Open the **collegeRankingScript.r** file in Rstudio and execute.

-2. The unzipped folders should be placed at the same level as the **collegeRankingScript.r** file.
+###Side Note
-3. Open the **collegeRankingScript.r** file in Rstudio and execute.
+I manually condensed and combined these datasets.
+You may download and do your own data intergration if you feel my work was not sufficient :(